Roasted Red Pepper Tapenade

 Tapenade is a French term for a mixture of pureed ingredients that usually include olives, capers, and anchovies.
 This recipe uses roasted red peppers, artichokes, and capers as the main ingredients and is fabulous when all combined.

-- roasted red peppers (I used Mezzetta brand)
+- roasted bell peppers (Aldi or Mezzetta brand)

-- marinated artichoke hearts (I used a Reese brand)
+- marinated artichoke hearts (Aldi or Reese brand)

 - extra virgin olive oil